ABCLabDB/SleEvo/data/README.md

 | `Sleep_timing.tsv`       | Result4 scripts    |
 | `Number_of_sleep_times.tsv` | Optional / referenced as needed |

+**Evolutionary statistics provenance**

+Summary statistics reflecting evolutionary pressure, including nucleotide diversity (π), Tajima’s D, and dN/dS ratios, were calculated using MEGA-CC v10.2.6 as described in the Methods section.
+The values provided in this directory correspond to the finalized outputs used for figure generation in the manuscript.

+---
 Exact column names and formats are defined by the scripts that read these files (see [scripts/README.md](../scripts/README.md)).

+## Reproducibility note

+This repository is designed for manuscript-level reproducibility.
+All aligned sequences, nucleotide matrices, association result tables, and processed RNA-seq count matrices correspond to the finalized datasets used in the published analyses.
+Software versions and statistical procedures are described in the Methods section.
+Permutation-based analyses were performed with fixed random seeds to ensure reproducibility.